DeepSceneSeg/SSMA/README.md

 #### Data

-* Augment the default dataset -> augmented-dataset.
+* Augment the default dataset -> augmented-training-dataset.
   In our case, we first resized the dataset to (768,384) and then augmented it.
   (random_flip, random_scale and random_crop)